chenxingqiang/jax-sklearn/doc/modules/feature_extraction.rst

 ``build_preprocessor``, ``build_tokenizer`` and ``build_analyzer``
 factory methods instead of passing custom functions.

-Some tips and tricks:
+.. dropdown:: Tips and tricks
+  :color: success

   * If documents are pre-tokenized by an external package, then store them in files (or strings) with the tokens separated by whitespace and pass ``analyzer=str.split``
-  * Fancy token-level analysis such as stemming, lemmatizing, compound splitting, filtering based on part-of-speech, etc. are not included in the scikit-learn codebase, but can be added by customizing either the tokenizer or the analyzer.
+  * Fancy token-level analysis such as stemming, lemmatizing, compound splitting, filtering based on part-of-speech, etc. are not included in the jax-ml codebase, but can be added by customizing either the tokenizer or the analyzer.
     Here's a ``CountVectorizer`` with a tokenizer and lemmatizer using `NLTK <https://www.nltk.org/>`_::